marhoy/azure-dsvm/README.md

 2. In the Azure-portal, add a firewall rule to allow incoming TCP-requests on port 80

 3. Create a directory for the acme-challenge:
 By default, the ngingx webroot is at ```/usr/share/nginx/html```.
-Create a directory for the acme-challenge inside the webroot, and make it writable for the www-data user.
+Create a directory for the acme-challenge inside the webroot.
+We will run the ZeroSSL client as the www-data user, so we need to make the acme-challenge directory writable for the ```www-data``` user.

 ```bash
 sudo mkdir -p /usr/share/nginx/html/.well-known/acme-challenge